 My oldest son and I got into quite a lengthy and somewhat heated discussion on the way to church one Wednesday night.
 It started right before we jumped into the van.
 I saw that he didn’t have his Bible in his hands, so I said, “Hey, don’t forget to bring your Bible.”
-He acted like he heard me; but, then proceeded out the door and got into the van empty handed.
+He acted as if he heard me; but, then proceeded out the door and got into the van empty-handed.

 I followed him to the van and said, “Hey, you need your Bible.”
 He was very unhappy about it but he did go back and grab it.

-The 20 minute ride to church was then filled with a strange and upsetting conversation of me trying to convince my son that he needs to bring his Bible to church.
-My husband had to work late that night so it was just the boys and I in the van.
+The 20-minute ride to church was then filled with a strange and upsetting conversation of me trying to convince my son that he needs to bring his Bible to church.
+My husband had to work late that night so it was just the boys and me in the van.

 My son said that they had Bibles in the classrooms that everyone used so it wasn’t necessary for him to bring his… that everyone just used those.
 He said that the leaders didn’t tell them they HAD to bring their Bibles so they didn’t really care whether he did or not.
 He said lots of things that didn’t make any sense to me.